Operator-Valued Infinitesimal Multiplicative Convolutions: OVI Multiplicative Convolutions

 \end{lem} \begin{proof} Note that

 where

 Observe that

-Thus, we complete the proof. \end{proof} \begin{defn} The map $\partial \kappa_x$ in Lemma \ref{kappa_Xformula} is called the (operator-valued) \emph{infinitesimal $\kappa$-transform of x}. \end{defn} \begin{thm} Suppose that $(\mathcal{A},\mathcal{B},E,E')$ is a $C^*$-operator-valued infinitesimal probability space.
+Thus, we complete the proof. \end{proof} \begin{defn} The map $\partial \kappa_x$ in Lemma \ref{kappa_Xformula} is called the (operator-valued) \emph{infinitesimal $\kappa$-transform of x}. \end{defn} \begin{thm} Suppose that $(\mathcal{A},\mathcal{B},E,E')$ is an OVI probability space.
 Let $x=x^*$ and $y=y^*$ be elements in $\mathcal{A}$ that $x-1$ and $y$ are infinitesimally monotone independent random variables in $\mathcal{A}$.
 Then

 \end{thm} \begin{proof} By Proposition \ref{UpperProp}, $X-1$ and $Y$ are monotone where $X= $ and $Y= $.
 By \eqref{Kconvolution}, we get

 The left hand side of \eqref{prodKeqn} is

 Note that the right hand side of \eqref{prodKeqn} is